 "Does Rice Have Gluten" is one of the most common questions people ask me as a dietitian about gluten.
-Check out this list of the 9 Most Popular Gluten-Related Questions (with answers!)
-If you think you might be gluten-sensitive, you gotta know these answers!
+So here, I break down the mystery behind rice and gluten.
+If you think you might be gluten intolerant, you're gonna want to check this out!

 Jump to:

-- 9. Can you "cure" gluten intolerance with diet?
+- 🍎Can you "cure" gluten intolerance with diet?

 - Want more?